aces/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 `X-Is-Phantom: 0`

 X-Overwrite is an optional header.
-It can be used to overwrite or rename an the Dicom fileset that has been uploaded before.
+It can be used to overwrite or rename the Dicom fileset that has been uploaded before.
 By default the server will reject modifying a previously uploaded Dicom fileset.